noelmiller/noelmiller.github.io/content/pages/resume.md

 July 2022 - August 2023

 - Documented existing environment
-- Upgraded Satellite to latest version and re-architected it to have access to air-gapped environment
+- Upgraded Satellite to the latest version and re-architected it to have access to air-gapped environment
 - Deployed Red Hat Insights to all non air-gapped environments
-- Proposed and executed on project to implement Ansible Automation Platform in Azure
+- Proposed and executed on a project to implement the Ansible Automation Platform in Azure
 - Wrote Ansible Playbooks to automate infrastructure management, deployments, security controls, and patching
 - Assisted with processes surrounding Azure DevOps to start building pipelines and processes for infrastructure deployments
-- Executed migration of several workloads from Oracle Linux 7 to RHEL 8
+- Executed the migration of several workloads from Oracle Linux 7 to RHEL 8

 ---

 **Systems Administrator**